yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2020/index.md

 	"./rodrigo.png| And you don't seem to understand (Rodrigo sleeping)"
   >}}

-We will go in-depth once BCR is completed, but one of the required features is [having access to Vulkan at all times](https://github.com/yuzu-emu/yuzu/pull/5225) to make use of `interop`, a driver feature (or as Rodrigo calls it, a monstrosity) that allows developers to crosscode between different graphics APIs on Nvidia and AMD products.
+We will go in-depth once BCR is completed, but one of the required features is [having access to Vulkan at all times](https://github.com/yuzu-emu/yuzu/pull/5225) to make use of `interop`, a driver feature (or as Rodrigo calls it, a monstrosity) that allows developers to cross-code between different graphics APIs on Nvidia and AMD products.
 This way, [Vulkan can be used from OpenGL if it offers a better solution to a problem.](https://github.com/yuzu-emu/yuzu/pull/5230)

 A rather interesting change needed is [related](https://github.com/MerryMage/dynarmic/pull/566) to [Dynarmic](https://github.com/MerryMage/dynarmic).
 By [masking data in three lower pointer bits](https://github.com/yuzu-emu/yuzu/pull/5249) before reading them, Rodrigo can now store required information of the page tables without needing to use a lock, saving precious execution time and, at most, some 128MB of system memory.